The Legend of the 7 Golden Vampires: Plot

 In 1804 Transylvania, Taoist monk Kah, the high priest of the Temple of the Seven Golden Vampires in rural China, travels through the countryside to Castle Dracula.
 There, Kah summons Count Dracula.
 The Seven Golden Vampires' power is fading and Kah needs Dracula to restore them to their former glory.
 Dracula decides to help on one condition: that he uses Kah's body to escape the castle, which has become his prison.
 Despite Kah's pleas for mercy, Dracula displaces himself into Kah's body and leaves the tomb for China.

-A century later, Professor Van Helsing gives a lecture at a Chungking university on Chinese vampire legends.
+A century later, Professor Abraham Van Helsing gives a lecture at a Chungking university on Chinese vampire legends.
 He mentions an unknown rural village that has been terrorised by a cult of seven known as the Seven Golden Vampires.
-A farmer who trekked to their temple and battled them.
-The farmer was unsuccessful, and his wife died in the fight, but he managed to grab a medallion from a vampire's neck, which he saw as the creatures' life source.
-The farmer then fled, but the high priest sent the vampires and their turned victims after him.
-About to be cornered, the farmer placed the medallion around a small jade Buddha statue before the vampires killed him.
+A farmer named Hsi Tien-en trekked to their temple and battled them.
+Tsien-en was unsuccessful, and his wife died in the fight, but he managed to grab a medallion from a vampire's neck, which he saw as the creatures' life source.
+Tsien-en then fled, but Kah sent the vampires and their turned victims after him.
+About to be cornered, Tsien-en placed the medallion around a small jade Buddha statue before the vampires killed him.
 A vampire spied the medallion around the Buddha and went over to collect it.
 However, after touching the Buddha, the vampire burst into flames.

 Van Helsing thinks that the village still exists and is terrorized by the six remaining vampires; he is only unsure of where it lies.
 Most of the professors he has gathered disbelieve the story and leave, but one young man, Hsi Ching, informs Van Helsing that the farmer from the story was his grandfather.
 Hsi Ching produces the medallion and asks Van Helsing if he would be willing to travel to the village and destroy the vampires.
-Van Helsing agrees and embarks with his son Leyland, Hsi Ching, and his seven kung fu-trained siblings on a journey funded by Vanessa Buren, a wealthy widow whom Leyland and two of Ching's siblings saved from an attack by the tongs.
+Van Helsing agrees and embarks with his son Leyland, Hsi Ching, and his seven kung fu-trained siblings on a journey funded by Vanessa Buren, a wealthy widow whom Leyland and two of Ching's siblings, Kwei and Ta, saved from an attack by the tongs.